micheles/micheles.github.io/_posts/2014-09-14-dropping-XMLSchema-support.md

 In other words, it is a big pain to maintain the support for validation.
-We have also the experience of some of our users wanting to install the engine on different systems (Debian instead of Ubuntu) and giving up essentially just because of issues with the installation of a working version of lxml.
-It seems that the XMLSchema validation of lxml is much less tested than the rest of the codebase, so even versions which are able to parse NRML files flawlessly choke on their validation.
+We have also the experience of some of our users wanting to install the engine on a different system (Debian instead of Ubuntu) and giving up essentially just because of issues with the installation of a working version of lxml.
+It seems that the XMLSchema validation is much less tested than the rest of the codebase of lxml, so even versions which are able to parse NRML files flawlessly choke on their validation.